guitarino/guitarino.github.io/content/IsThisReal.md

 "What a mystery man!
 Appears to help, then disappears just as quickly!
 Maybe he just didn't like my recipe idea?" said Marcus.

-"It was the most hilarious idea" said Linda while sheathing her bloodied dagger behind her back.
+"It was the most hilarious idea," said Linda while sheathing her bloodied dagger behind her back.

 "You think that was hilarious?
 Wait till you hear my other food ideas.
 First, you've been collecting lots of dragon blood, and I think it's about time we make a soup with it.
 Then, ..."
 Jim turned down the volume of the speakers after taking off his goggles.
 His mom stood in awe and couldn't comprehend what was happening.

-"Sorry, mom, I forgot to turn down the volume today", said Jim.
-"Sorry it was loud the whole day".
+"Sorry, mom, I forgot to turn down the volume today," said Jim.
+"Sorry it was loud the whole day."

 "Who are these people?..
 Are they your friends?
 Are you playing with them online?" asked his mom.

 "Yes, they're my friends.
 And no... they're not online.
 I... um... created them.
-They're kind of... virtual"
+They're kind of... virtual."

 "What?
 How do you mean?
 How did you make them?"

-"See, around 5 months ago, around the time of... you know" sighed Jim
+"See, around 5 months ago, around the time of... you know..." sighed Jim

-"I know" his mom responded.
+"I know," his mom responded.

 "Yeah, at around that time, I realized how to make a sort of a... brain inside a computer... and I hooked it up to the game my company is developing.
 It's all rather technical, but in simpler words, I kind of made characters, and, well, the whole game... sentient.
 That's why it looks so realistic, and the characters behave real, do things, talk, joke around."